netdata/go.d.plugin/modules/weblog/README.md

 Notes:
 -   Apache `%h` logs the IP address if [HostnameLookups](https://httpd.apache.org/docs/2.4/mod/core.html#hostnamelookups) is Off.
     Weblog counts hostname as IPv4 address.
 We recommend either to disable HostnameLookups or use `%a` instead of `%h`.
--   Since httpd 2.0, unlike 1.3, the %b and %B format strings do not represent the number of bytes sent to the client, but simply the size in bytes of the HTTP response.
+-   Since httpd 2.0, unlike 1.3, the `%b` and `%B` format strings do not represent the number of bytes sent to the client, but simply the size in bytes of the HTTP response.
 It will will differ, for instance, if the connection is aborted, or if SSL is used.
-The %O format provided by mod_logio will log the actual number of bytes sent over the network
+The `%O` format provided by [`mod_logio`](https://httpd.apache.org/docs/2.4/mod/mod_logio.html) will log the actual number of bytes sent over the network.
+-   To get `%I` and `%O` working you need to enable `mod_logio` on Apache.
 -   Nginx logs URI with query parameters, Apache doesnt.
--   To get `%I` and `%O` working you need to enable [`mod_logio`](https://httpd.apache.org/docs/2.4/mod/mod_logio.html) on Apache.
 -   `$request` is parsed into `$request_method`, `$request_uri` and `$server_protocol`.
 If you have `$request` in your log format, there is no sense to have others.
 -   Don't use both `$bytes_sent` and `$body_bytes_sent` (`%O` and `%B` or `%b`).
 The module does not distinguish between these parameters.